glenliu/glenliu.github.io/finance/cfa/level3/SS15 AL.md

 Benchmarks of real estate：房地产的基准（指数）
 - NCREIF：直接投资的指数，value weighted and includes sub-indices grouped by real estate sector and geographical region，分为 NCREIF smooth 版本和 NCREIF unsmooth/corrected 版本
-- NAREIT：间接投资的指数，real-time, market-cap-weighted index of al REITs actively traded on the New York Stock Exchange and American Stock Exchange
+- NAREIT：间接投资的指数，real-time, market-cap-weighted index of all REITs actively traded on the New York Stock Exchange and American Stock Exchange
 注意：NCREIF smooth 版本会低估波动率（underestimate volatility）

- ** Smoothing ** occurs when only infrequent pricing is available or used to calculate return and risk measures.
+ ***Smoothing*** occurs when only infrequent pricing is available or used to calculate return and risk measures.
-- The infrequent data points will appear to indicate ** low volatility ** and lead to a downward (not overstated) calculation for standard deviation.
+- The infrequent data points will appear to indicate ***low volatility*** and lead to a downward (not overstated) calculation for standard deviation.
 Standard deviation is a measure of standalone risk (i.e., before considering diversification and the impact on portfolio risk).
 - Smoothed data will also appear uncorrelated (correlation closer to zero) with regularly priced traditional asset classes.
 Most risky assets have some degree of positive correlation (above zero) with each other.
 So, including an alternative asset class with smoothed data and apparently lower correlation will overstate diversification benefit.
 - Any strategy using exchange-traded derivatives is going to have readily available pricing data and is not likely to be subject to smoothing.